VRK-YTI/yti-compose/README.md

 Script runs all individual build.sh scripts and publishes local dependecies.
 Alternatively see **Manual building**.

-### Setting up the database for development and testing
+### Setting up the database for local development and testing

 Run in yti-compose directory: